Anderson acceleration for contractive and noncontractive operators: Acceleration for depth

-If instead, $\nr{f'(y)(x-y)} \ge \sigma_f\nr{x-y}$ for all $x,y \in X$ is assumed, then at the next iteration $\nr{w_{k+1}- w_k} \ge (\sigma_f/2)\nr{e_k}$ continues to hold if $\nr{e_{k+1}} \le \nr{e_k}$.
-As discussed in Remark \ref{rem:m1Jposdef}, this is guaranteed upon sufficient decrease of the sequence of residuals $\{\nr{w_k}\}$.
-This explains the observation (as demonstrated by the steady examples of \cite{LWWY12}, for instance) that Anderson accelerated noncontractive iterations can show rapid convergence.
+If instead, $\nr{f'(y)(x-y)} \ge \sigma_f\nr{x-y}$ for all $x,y \in X$, then at the next iteration $\nr{w_{k+1}- w_k} \ge (\sigma_f/2)\nr{e_k}$ continues to hold if $\nr{e_{k+1}} \le \nr{e_k}$, which is guaranteed upon sufficient decrease of the sequence of residuals $\{\nr{w_k}\}$.
+This explains the observation (demonstrated by the steady examples of \cite{LWWY12}, for instance) that Anderson accelerated noncontractive iterations can show rapid convergence.
 However, this does not guarantee convergence without some ability to enforce an inequality such as $\theta_k((1-\beta_{k-1}) + \kappa_g \beta_{k-1}) < 1-\eps$, with sufficient frequency.
-As $\theta_k$ sufficiently less than one is essential to the success of the algorithm, this also encourages the consideration of the theory for $m >1$ in the next section, as at least in exact arithmetic $\theta_k$ is a decreasing function of $m$.
-Numerical experiments with adaptively set damping (mixing) parameters $\beta_k$ are shown to yield encouraging results in \cite{EPRX19}, and a heuristic method for adaptively setting the depth $m_k$ is shown for the nonlinear Helmholtz equation below in Section \ref{sec:numerics}.
+As $\theta_k$ sufficiently less than one is essential to the success of the algorithm, this encourages the consideration of the theory for $m >1$ in the next sections, as smaller gain factors can be obtained (to some extent) with greater algorithmic depth.

-Finally, a corollary to \eqref{thm:m1} shows a simplified residual bound for contractive operators together with a condition for monotonic decrease of the residual featuring tighter bounds on the higher order terms than in \cite{EPRX19}, and without explicit assumptions on the boundedness of the optimization coefficients. \begin{corollary} Suppose the hypotheses of Lemma \ref{lem:m1} for $j = k-1$ and $j = k-2$, and the Lipschitz constant of $g$ satisfies $\kappa_g < 1$.
+Finally, a corollary to \eqref{thm:m1} shows a simplified residual bound for contractive operators together with a condition for monotonic decrease of the residual.
+This result features tighter bounds on the higher order terms than in \cite{EPRX19}, and without assumptions on the boundedness of the optimization coefficients. \begin{corollary} Suppose the hypotheses of Lemma \ref{lem:m1} for $j = k-1$ and $j = k-2$, and the Lipschitz constant of $g$ satisfies $\kappa_g < 1$.
 Then the following bound holds on the nonlinear residual $\nr{w_{k+1}}$ generated by Algorithm \ref{alg:anderson} with $m=1$ and $\beta_k = \beta = 1$:

 After the first two consecutive iterations $j = k-1,k$ where the following inequality is satisfied

 monotonic decrease of the residual is ensured. \end{corollary}

 \begin{proof} From \eqref{eqn:m1-thm} with $\beta_k = 1$ and $\sigma = (1-\kappa_g)$, the residual $\nr{w_{k+1}}$ satisfies